incountry/sdk-nodejs/README.md

 ##### Partial text match search

-Also you can search records by partial match using `searchKeys` operator, which performs partial match search (similar to `LIKE` SQL operator) among record's text fields `key1, key2, ..., key10`.
+You can also look up for data records by partial match using the `searchKeys` operator which performs partial match search (similar to the `LIKE` SQL operator) within records text fields `key1, key2, ..., key10`.
 ```typescript
 // Matches all records where record.key1 LIKE 'abc' OR record.key2 LIKE 'abc' OR ...
 OR record.key10 LIKE 'abc'
 { searchKeys: 'abc' }
 ```

-**Please note:** `searchKeys` operator cannot be used in combination with any of `key1, key2, ..., key10` keys and works only in combination with non-hashing Storage mode (hashSearchKeys param for Storage).
+**Please note:** The `searchKeys` operator cannot be used in combination with any of `key1, key2, ..., key10` keys and works only in combination with the non-hashing Storage mode (hashSearchKeys param for Storage).

 ```typescript
 // Matches all records where (record.key1 LIKE 'abc' OR record.key2 LIKE 'abc' OR ...
 OR record.key10 LIKE 'abc') AND (record.rangeKey = 1 OR record.rangeKey = 2)